 - We are very delighted and grateful that the Northern New York Community Foundation (NNYCF) is supporting our Human Services Scholarship.
 The NNYCF will match the donations we receive throughout 2015, up to $2,500.00.
 You can access the scholarship form by clicking HERE.
 Please note that scholarship applications are due by June 1.
 Scholarship donations must be submitted by December 31 to qualify for the NNYCF match.

-- Many of you are currently very busy writing grant applications.
-Please take advantage of our region's North Country Health Compass for up-to-date data and best practices to support your applications.
+- Many of you are writing grant applications or are searching for funding opportunities.
+Please take advantage of our region's North Country Health Compass for up-to-date data, best practices, and grant opportunities to support your work.